Templated Embedded Feedback

 Now that we have the JavaScript, put it in the value for the Embedded Data field “PageTitle,” as shown earlier.
 Click Next on your Embedded Data when you’re done.

-- Actions Tab: Trigger different tasks inside Qualtrics based on survey results that come in.
+- Workflows Tab: Trigger different tasks inside Qualtrics based on survey results that come in.
 For example, create tickets for your writing team when visitors express discontent with content, or send an email to a manager whenever you receive highly positive feedback.

 - Data & Analysis Tab: Filter responses you’ve collected, export responses, conduct text analytics, edit or remove responses, and more.